 When you have planned for incapacity, you will have formal written documents describing your wishes in case you become unable to speak for yourself.
 You will have designated a proxy to make healthcare decisions for you and an agent to take care of your finances.
 You can designate two different people or the same person, plus you should include alternates in case your first choice is not available or is unable to help.
-The ensure an effective plan, you should carefully consider who you choose as your healthcare proxy and financial agent plus discuss your decisions with them to confirm that they will, in fact, be willing and able to serve.
+To ensure an effective plan, you should carefully consider who you choose as your healthcare proxy and financial agent plus discuss your decisions with them to confirm that they will, in fact, be willing and able to serve.

-You may believe you are protected if you become mentally incapacitated because you hold your assets in joint names with your spouse, a child, or another family member (a spouse is generally the only appropriate choice for joint ownership).
+You may believe you are protected if you become mentally incapacitated because you hold your assets in joint names with your spouse, a child, or another family member.
 While a joint account holder may be able to access your bank account to pay bills or access your brokerage account to manage investments, a joint owner of real estate will not be able to mortgage or sell the property without the consent of all other owners.
 Aside from this, adding names to your accounts or real estate titles may be deemed a gift for gift tax purposes.
 Moreover, if a joint owner is sued, your property could be seized as part of a judgment entered against the joint owner and if s/he files bankruptcy, it is highly probable that the bankruptcy trustee will take your property to pay off the creditors.
 Plus, it is a sad fact that a considerable amount elder financial abuse is committed by a family member who was placed on a deed or account as a “joint owner.”
 Only a comprehensive incapacity plan will protect you and your assets from a court-supervised conservatorship and the possible financial problems or misdeeds of your joint owners.
 Do not rely on joint ownership as your plan - it's simply too risky and unreliable.

 Your plans must be prepared and signed by you prior to your becoming incapacitated, otherwise your loved ones will have to go to court to have a conservator appointed, which might lead to a battle between your loved ones.
 Therefore, these four documents are crucial to have in place so that your loved ones can avoid court, be prepared, and can most effectively help you.